Boondocking in West Virginia

 Grandview Sandbar Campground

-The Grandview Sandbar Campground is just before you cross the New River near Prince within the boundaries of New River National Park.
+The Grandview Sandbar Campground is just before you cross the New River near Prince within the boundaries of New River Gorge National Park.
 There are 18 sites at this campground, with most able to accommodate small to mid-sized RVs.
-There are pit toilets available.
-You can easily access the river for fishing and canoeing.
+Pit toilets are available, but no power or water hookups.

 Gauley River National Recreation Area